termie/farmboy/README.rst

 the "Ops" in "DevOps" by providing a well-behaved library instead of a framework and tools to take the leg-work out of working with that library.

+We want the pieces of our library to work together in predictable ways so that you can write your own additions and leverage our well-designed internal architecture.

 We hate opaque systems and try to be as transparent and easy to hack as possible because *you are smart*.

 And we want to make you even smarter by giving you the tools to try new things quickly.
 We love test-driven development but sometimes making a tiny code change and being able to manually test it right away will teach you more about the problem, faster, than building the test framework to replicate it.

 Stuff We Know How To Configure Already